ChristinaLK/jekyll-now/experience.md

 ### What Can I Do?

-I have the following areas of expertise:

-* Reading and assimilating new information quickly, identifying patterns, connecting ideas,
+* Read and assimilate new information quickly, identify patterns, connect ideas
-* Summarizing information, writing with clarity
+* Summarize information, write clearly
-* Designing curricula/lessons/workshops, preparing talks
+* Design curricula/lessons/workshops, prepare talks
-* Teaching in both workshop-style and classroom settings
+* Teach in both workshop-style and classroom settings
-* Facilitating discussions and meetings
+* Facilitate discussions and meetings
-* Coordinating community events and workshops
+* Organize community events and workshops
-* One-on-one tutoring
+* One-on-one tutoring and consulting

 ### Meaningful Experience